 trucking_data_truck – model for truck event originating from a truck’s onboard computer (EnrichedTruckData)

-4. Click on the start button to deploy the topology:
+4. Click on the Run button to deploy the topology:

-A window will appear asking if you want to continue deployment, choose Ok.
+A window will appear asking if you want to continue deployment, click Ok.

 5. You will receive a notification that the SAM topology application deployed successfully and your topology will show Active Status in the bottom right corner.